Day 1

 A goal of learning the material is what leads you to mastery.
 You have to be persistent to make researches and not stucking with only one perspective.
 Having more than one source will make you think in different ways, more independently.
 Of course listening to lectures is important but learning the concept by searching and digging would allow you to understand deeply.

 College isn't the only way to learn.
 There are a lot of people going to the college, but not everyone is being successful after graduation.
 Many people are unemployed or doing lower class jobs to earn money at least.
 If you want to be successful and make differences then you SHOULD be persistent to learn more and better by yourself.
+Taking responsibility for your own learning is one of the most important things you can do.

 Sometimes you luckily have a "great teacher".
 These people are mostly too busy to deal with your easy and not-well-planned questions.
 So if you have such great teachers around, don't waste their time and ask them right questions, which you really need a help of a professional to solve.
 With less important problems, try to deal it yourself or get help from people around instead of asking to the highest person.